acandael/actionmaker-v2/src/content/activities/en/laserkleiduifschieten.md

 Laser clay pigeon shooting offers a modern and safe variant of traditional clay pigeon shooting.
 This innovative activity combines the challenge of shooting with modern technology, making it perfect for team building events.

-The activity uses advanced laser rifles that react to special clay pigeons, creating a realistic shooting experience without the use of real ammunition.
-This makes the activity not only safer but also more suitable for various locations and weather conditions.
+The activity uses advanced laser guns that react to special clay pigeons, creating a realistic shooting experience without using real ammunition.
+This makes the activity not only safer, but also more suitable for different locations and weather conditions.

-Participants first receive comprehensive instruction in technique and equipment handling.
-This is followed by various game formats where teams compete against each other in challenging competitions.
-The combination of technique, concentration, and teamwork makes this a unique and engaging team building experience.
+Participants first receive detailed instruction on the technique and use of the guns.
+Then, different game formats follow where teams compete against each other in stimulating competitions.
+The combination of technique, concentration and teamwork makes this a unique and exciting team building experience.